Summer Picture Books for Upper Elementary

 High Interest Project Topics Kids Love:

-Grab this FREE set with a writing and a math project to keep your students learning as the year winds down.
+Grab this engaging set with a bulletin board, writing task, reading passage, and a math project to keep your students learning as the year winds down.

 End of Year Read Alouds